PamelaPaprasz/exam-basics/python.md

 ![anatomy](anatomy/anatomy_py.png)

 #### Your answer:

-[add your answer here]
-1:   this is the keyword that defines the method
+1:   def is the keyword that defines the method
 2:   name of the method
 3:   argument of the method
 4:   the algorithm that the method supposed to do